Image Description

 Physical requirements

-The application of skills in the workplace is a requirement of this course.
+The application of skills in a realistic workplace environment is a requirement of this course.

 • breakfast